 Many soundbars come with an external wireless sub.
 Subwoofer pairing should happen automatically with a Samsung soundbar.

 Just plug the power cord of the subwoofer in and wait for the sub to connect.
 You will know stable connection has been established when the blinking LED light turns solid.

 Best Settings for Samsung Soundbar Setup

 Depending on what sound modes and audio enhancements your Samsung soundbar has, our experts suggest utilizing the best fitting one for your particular content.
 For example, when watching movies, dialogue enhancing technology is important.

 Depending on your preferences, you can also enter expert settings by tuning the balance, equalizer, bass, sound feedback and more.
+The Samsung HW-Q900T, for example, has the EQ and presets to customize the sound that you want.
 All of the tuning and adjustments can be done via the settings menu.

 How do I setup my Samsung sound bar?

 You can set up your Samsung sound bar by identifying the compatible connections on both your TV and your soundbar, plugging in the cables, and setting the audio source to the correct connection mode.